pipitone/cv/README.md

 - **Software Developer**, 2006-2007
   *The Jonah Group, Toronto*

-	Developed a "data warehouse" database to allow efficient claims reporting by Blue Cross of Michigan.
+	Developed a data warehouse to allow efficient claims reporting by Blue Cross of Michigan.

 - **Software Developer**, 2004-2006
   *Fidalia Networks, Mississauga*